-what follows are examples of the omission of the 'blood of Jesus' showing how the editors of the Greek used for modern bibles were Antichrists.
+The omission of the 'blood of Jesus' showing how the editors of the Greek used for modern bibles were Antichrists.

 Note: The word 'covenant' is used sometimes instead of 'testament' in referenced to what the Blood of Jesus did.
-This is used only by people who were not apostles unless it refereed to Israel and The Law.
+This used only by people who were not apostles unless it refereed to Israel and The Law.
 The apostles always used 'testament' in reference to the Blood of Jesus and what He did.

-my blood of the New Testament, which is shed for blood of the covenant, which is shed for many unto Sinaiticus Matt 26:28 for this is my blood of the New Covenant, that is shed for

-many for the remission of remission of sins. many for remission of sins.
+AV Matt 26:28 For this is my blood of the new testament, which is shed for many for the remission of sins RV Matt 26:28 for this is my blood of the covenant, which is shed for many unto remission of sins.
+Farrer For this is my blood, that of the New Covenant which is shed for the Sinaiticus Matt 26:28 for this is my blood of the New Covenant, that is shed for many for remission of sins. removal of many sins.

-sins Farrer For this is my blood,

-that of the New Covenant

-which is shed for the removal

-of many sins.

 RV, Farrer and Sinaiticus have 'covenant' and not testament.
 A testament is left by someone who died.
 A covenant is an agreement between two people.
-So, the New Testament is described as an agreement between God and man (Covenant) and not something God was able to give us because of the death of Christ (Testament).
+So the New Testament is described as an agreement between God and man (Covenant) and not something God was able to give us because of the death of Christ (Testament).